GridGain-Demos/gridgain-observation/README.md

 always entirely obvious.
 This repo includes sample configurations and guides for integrating with a number of different systems.

-This is my no means a complete list.
+This is by no means a complete list.
 The absence of a provider should not be construed as GridGain not working well with it.
 Instead, it means either that we do not come across it on a regular basis, or that integration is trivial and we have never been asked to help.